Intro and prerequisites

-If you wish to host, secure and maintain certain service connectors yourself it is possible to set up a client to connect to the Tray.io VPN.
+If you wish to host, secure and maintain certain services yourself it is possible to set up an IPSec client to connect to the Tray.io VPN.

-In order to do this you will need to contact us to ask for a tunnel to be set up to your network, whereby you will need to provide us with both the public IP and internal IP range of your network, plus a few other details.
+In order to do this you will need to contact us to ask for a tunnel to be set up to your network, whereby you will need to provide us with the following information:

 Once we have set this up you will be issued with: